johanf85/robotdyn-w5500-arduino-nano/README.md

 This is a description of how to wire a Robotdyn W5500 module to an arduino nano.

-W5500 ethernet modules are known to be way more reliable for then ENC28J60 in combination with arduino.
+W5500 ethernet modules are known to be way more reliable than ENC28J60 in combination with arduino.

 Manufacturer website: [Robotdyn w5500 module](https://robotdyn.com/ethernet-module-w5500-3-3v-5v.html)
 Tutorial on how to edit the Ethernet.h library for the W5500: [Instructables Arduino W5500](https://www.instructables.com/Arduino-Nano-with-WIZ550io-Easy-Internet/)